 3. Install CCTV

-CCTV has been cited as the number one deterrent for burglars for good reason – people get nervous as soon as they see cameras and they are much more likely to get caught.
-Sounds simple – but make sure that it is working and is regularly checked.
+Installing residential or commercial security systems is one thing you should invest into.
+CCTV has been cited as the number one deterrent for burglars for good reason – people get nervous as soon as they see security systems and they are much more likely to get caught.
+As a security system it sounds simple – but make sure that it is working and is regularly checked.
 Should you be unfortunate enough to have a burglary, you don’t want to suffer more bad luck and have the CCTV not work after investing in it!

 4. Adopt a Layered Defence Approach